urbit/docs/tutorials/arvo/arvo.md

 Arvo's output is verbose, which can be set using the `|verb` command in the dojo. `eny` is the current entropy. `our` is the ship, which is permanently frozen during the larval stage. `bud` is the standard library.
 Lastly, `vanes` is of course the list of vanes, which have their own internal states.
-As Hoon is homoiconic, code is data, so this is does secrely have everything the vanes are doing encoded within, including all user apps.

 As you can see, the state of Arvo itself is quite simple.
 Its primary role is that of a traffic cop, and most of interesting part of the state lies in `vanes`.